-2. Reports may be sent directly to Dr. Jocelind Gant, Director of Social Equity and Title IX Coordinator at firstname.lastname@example.org or by phone to 814-393-2109.
+2. Reports should be sent directly to Dr. Jocelind Gant, Director of Social Equity and Title IX Coordinator at firstname.lastname@example.org or by phone to 814-393-2109.

 3. Reports may also be made to Matthew G. Shaffer in the Office of Judicial and Mediation Services located in 204 Egbert Hall, by e-mail, to email@example.com, or by submitting an Incident Report located at www.clarion.edu/judicial.

 Educational programs to promote awareness of sex offenses include presentations during new student orientation, programming in the residence halls and Greek Affairs.
-There is also a recognized student organization, Students Together Against Rape (STAR) on campus.
 Two University Police Officers are also certified as Rape Aggression Defense (R.A.D.) instructors.
 R.A.D. is a nationally recognized self-defense course for women that teaches practical crime prevention skills.

 The R.A.D course also teaches techniques for avoiding and escaping from potentially dangerous situations.
 The R.A.D. course is offered two times a semester and once during the summer and is open to all female students and employees.
 A similar program is also offered to male students and employees.

 The University's Office of Social Equity is able to provide information about the rules, regulations, and statutes dealing with sexual harassment and sexual assault.
 The Office of Social Equity can also assist persons who wish to file a complaint of such conduct.